Infinitifall/4chv/README.md

 2. Download this project [here](https://github.com/Infinitifall/4chv/archive/refs/heads/main.zip) and unzip the folder

-3. Open `boards.txt` and add/remove the boards you want, one board per line
+3. Open `boards.txt` and add/remove the boards you want, keeping one board per line

 4. Double click on the `run.py` file to start the script